-If you’re in a Facebook group where there’s not a lot of interaction, but the host shows up consistently, respond to a post or at least “like” one.
+If you’re in an online group or community where there’s not a lot of interaction, but the host shows up consistently, respond to a post or at least “like” one.

 Additionally, remember that review you promised to leave the restaurant you loved or that hotel that blew your mind, do it.

 In real life: If you have a fantastic meal at a restaurant, ask to see the manager, and ask him to give your compliments to the chef.

 Give your positive feedback in the moment, in person.

 You can do this via social media or a blog post.

 Let people know about a business or businesses you support and share your experience of using their products or services.

 Additionally, regularly share their posts on social media.